Dicamba Update - March 2021

-The dicamba products (Xtendimax, Fexapan, and Engenia) will all be classified as Federal Restricted Use Pesticides.
-Of course, they can only be sold by Licensed Pesticide Dealers and purchased only by licensed/certified (commercial and private) applicators.
-These products will also require extensive record keeping for each application (see below for further details).
+The dicamba products (Xtendimax, Tavium, and Engenia) will all be classified as Federal Restricted Use Pesticides (RUPs).
+RUPs can only be sold by Licensed Pesticide Dealers and can only be purchased by licensed/certified (commercial and private) applicators.
+These products can now only be applied by licensed/certified (commercial and private) applicators.

-This mandatory training titled Auxin Herbicides - Best Management Practices, presented by Dr. Alan York, Dr. David Jordan, or other Cooperative Extension Specialists, is intended to assist applicators in reducing incidents of herbicide drift to susceptible crops.
+This mandatory training titled Auxin Herbicides - Best Management Practices, presented by Dr. Charlie Cahoon, Dr. Wes Everman, Dr. David Jordan, or other Cooperative Extension Specialists, is intended to assist applicators in reducing incidents of herbicide drift to susceptible crops.
 Again, each applicator will need to complete the training prior to use of these products.

-Applicators and dealers will receive 1.5 hours of pesticde recertification credit in categories N, O, D, and X upon completion.
+Applicators and dealers will receive 1 hour of pesticide recertification credit in categories N, O, D, and X upon completion.

-When using these products, applicators must have in their possession a copy of the 24(c) labeling for the product being applied.
-Applicators are responsible for obtaining all necessary labeling and for adhering to all of the directions, restrictions, and precautions found on the labeling
+When using these products, applicators must have in their possession a copy of the approved label for the product being applied.
+Applicators are responsible for obtaining all necessary labeling and for adhering to all the directions, restrictions, and precautions found on the labeling.

 Auxin Record Keeping Requirements